-{\it Experimental Setup.} -- The CV-QKD experimental setup is illustrated in Fig.~1 and consists of two identical and legitimate users, Alice and Bob.
-To begin with, Alice generates 40 ns coherent light pulses generated by a $1550$~nm telecom laser diode and two high-extinction amplitude modulators.
+The CV-QKD experimental setup is illustrated in Fig.~1 and consists of two legitimate users, Alice and Bob.
+To begin with, Alice generates 40ns coherent light pulses by a $1550$~nm telecom laser diode and two high-extinction amplitude modulators.
 Here the line width of the laser is 0.5 kHz and the extinction ratio of the amplitude modulators is $45$~{\rm dB}.
 These two amplitude modulators are pulsed with a duty cycle of 20\% with a frequency of 5 MHz.
-These pulses are split into a weak signal and a strong local oscillator (LO) with a $1/99$ beamsplitter, which ensures that the LO has enough power.
-The signal pulse is modulated with a centered Gaussian distribution using an amplitude and phase modulator.
+These pulses are split into weak signals and strong local oscillators (LO) with a $1/99$ beamsplitter, which ensures that the LO has enough power.
+The signal pulse is modulated with a centered Gaussian distribution using an amplitude and a phase modulator, where the modulation data is originally derived from our self-designed quantum random number generator~\cite{Xu_QST_2019, Zheng_QST_2019}.
 The variance is controlled using a variable attenuator and optimized with the loss of $12$~{\rm dB}.
 The signal pulse is delayed by $45$~ns with respect to the LO pulse using a $9$~m delay line.
 The devices used by Alice are polarization-maintaining.
 Both pulses are multiplexed with an orthogonal polarization using a polarizing beamsplitter.
 The time and polarization multiplexed pulses are sent to Bob in one fiber to reduce the phase noise caused in the transmission process.